CompassMSP/PublicScripts/ActiveDirectory/ADPasswordProtection/README.md

 The script will run a password audit on the primary domain controller once it installs successfully.

 Please make sure to run this on all domain controllers.

-Note that the update script does NOT need the StoreFilesInDBFormatLink parameter as it defaults to the Compass hosted database.

 ````powershell
 Invoke-Expression (New-Object Net.WebClient).DownloadString('https://raw.githubusercontent.com/CompassMSP/PublicScripts/master/ActiveDirectory/ADPasswordProtection/Update-ADPasswordProtection.ps1'); Update-ADPasswordProtection -NotificationEmail '<email>' -SMTPRelay '<smtpServer>' -FromEmail '<fromEmail>'